hathibelagal-dev/instantpolyglot/docs/eng/Slovenian.md

 4. **saj** (after all, because): **Saj veš.** (You know, after all.)
 5. **le** (only, just): **Le pridi.** (Just come.)

-These particles often don't have direct translations and their meaning can vary based on context.
+These particles often don’t have direct translations and their meaning can vary based on context.

 ## Word formation